 Each academic year, Graduate Studies offers a limited number of graduate assistantships.
 Assistantships draw on a variety of different skills and require a presence on campus.
 Learn more about graduate assistantships and open positions.
 For more information, contact Dr. Ryan Hudes.

-Hannah Gaston, of Bluff Point, New York, is a student in the M.A.
-Museum Professions program.
+Hannah Gaston, of Bluff Point, New York, is a student in the M.A. in Museum Professions program.
 Before becoming a Pirate, Gaston earned her B.A. in History from Elmira College.
 She credits her love of history to her many childhood vacations visiting national parks and historic sites.
 With a desire to continue learning about history, culture, and society, the museum field was the obvious next step.
 Ultimately, Gaston hopes to inspire and teach other young minds through her exhibits and programming work in museums and cultural institutions.

-Olivia Lason '17, of Newark, New Jersey, is a student in the M.A.
-Public Relations program.
+Olivia Lason '17, of Newark, New Jersey, is a student in the M.A. in Public Relations program.
 Lason began her graduate studies after earning her B.A. in Public Relations from the University.
 She previously interned with Pfizer raising awareness for corporate responsibility practices in the healthcare sphere.
 Looking ahead, she hopes to help organizations become open-minded within their industries and make a positive impact on the world.

-Sean Quinn '14, of Cranford, New Jersey, is a student in the M.A.
-Public Relations program.
+Sean Quinn '14, of Cranford, New Jersey, is a student in the M.A. in Public Relations program.
 Quinn earned his B.A. in Journalism from the University, where he served in leadership roles for The Setonian and WSOU-FM.
 He then worked as a newspaper reporter with the West Orange Chronicle and News-Record of Maplewood and South Orange, during which time he earned several New Jersey Press Association Awards.
-Quinn, a third-generation Pirate, hopes the knowledge and experience he receives at Seton Hall will help him achieve his dream of starting a career in the public relations field.
+Quinn, a third-generation Pirate, hopes the knowledge and experience he receives at Seton Hall will help him achieve his dream of starting a career in public relations.